 Control Requirement Proposed Compliance Number of Storeys DCP Control B2 Mapped as 3 storeys.
 To ensure development does not visually dominate its surrounds.
 To minimise the visual impact of development when viewed from adjoining properties, streets, waterways, and land zoned for public recreation purposes.
 To provide equitable sharing of views to and from public and private properties.
 To ensure a reasonable level of amenity is provided and maintained to adjoining and nearby properties.
 To provide sufficient scope for innovative roof pitch and variation in roof design.
 To complement the height of buildings control in the LEP with a number of storeys control.
-The proposed building is 4 storeys in height.
-The building will appear as 4 storeys with a recessive upper level to Condamine Street which is non-compliant with the number of storeys control.
-The increase to 4 storeys will not give rise to unacceptable residential amenity or streetscape impacts on adjoining properties.
+The proposed building is 4 storeys in height with the upper level setback from both frontages.
+The increase to 4 storeys will not give rise to unacceptable residential amenity or streetscape impacts on adjoining properties with such heights consistent with those established by the balance of shop top housing within the street block.
 A 4.6 variation to the WLEP building height standard has been addressed previously in this statement.
 No Storeys control cannot derogate from the 11 metre Height Standard.
 Refer to clause 4.6 variation request.